 The consequences of failure in a remote monitoring system can be severe:

-- Data Loss: Unreliable systems risk losing valuable operational or environmental data, which could impact compliance and decision-making.
+- Data Loss: Unreliable systems risk losing valuable operational or environmental data, which could impact compliance in safety-critical environments and decision-making.

 Redundant Systems for Uninterrupted Monitoring